govindersingh/browser-insights/README.md

 ## Installation

-Install the package via npm:
+To install `browser-insights`, use npm:

 ```bash
 npm install browser-insights